projectara/greybus-spec/source/bridged_phy.rst

 Bundle is a *receiver* on a local low-level I2S interface.
 An I2S Bundle may be both an I2S Transmitter Bundle and an I2S Receiver Bundle.

-I2S Management CPorts in the AP Module that are used to manage I2S Bundles are considered a special case and not part of an I2S Bundle.
+As a special case, I2S Management CPorts in an AP Module that are used to manage I2S Bundles may exist apart from an I2S Bundle.
 This shall not prevent the AP Module from having I2S Bundles.
 For example, the AP Module may have an I2S Bundle for sending ringtones to the Speaker Module when an incoming voice call arrives.
-The I2S Management CPort in the AP Module's I2S Bundle is separate from the I2S Management CPort used by the AP Module to manage that I2S Bundle.
-The AP Module shall treat the I2S Bundle in the AP Module no differently than an I2S Bundle in any other I2S Module.
+In this case, the I2S Management CPort in the AP Module's I2S Bundle is distinct from the I2S Management CPort used by the AP Module to manage that I2S Bundle.
+The AP Module shall treat any I2S Bundle it exposes to the |unipro|
+network no differently than an I2S Bundle in any other I2S Module.

 Separate Management and Data Protocols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two separate protocols contained within the I2S Protocols Specification.
-The first one is the :ref:`i2s-management-protocol` and is used by the AP Module to manage audio streams.
-The second one is the :ref:`i2s-data-protocol` and is used by I2S Modules to stream audio data to one another.
+The first protocol is the :ref:`i2s-management-protocol`, which is used to manage audio streams.
+The second protocol is the :ref:`i2s-data-protocol` and is used by I2S Modules to stream audio data to one another.

 The I2S Management Protocol is used over an *I2S Management Connection* which connects two I2S Management CPorts.
 At least one of the I2S